Covid-19: Cases in US cross 10 lakh, over 59,000 dead; Americans choose to ‘ride it out’ in India

 The number of coronavirus cases in the United States crossed 10 lakh on Tuesday – the first country to cross the figure.
 The country’s tally stood at 10,12,583 as of late Tuesday, according to the Johns Hopkins University.
 It also has over 59,000 deaths.

-“We continue to pray for the victims as well as for those Americans who are grieving their lost ones and their loved ones,” Trump said at the daily Coronavirus Task Force briefing at the White House in Washington DC on Tuesday, according to PTI.
+“We continue to pray for the victims as well as for those Americans who are grieving their lost ones and their loved ones,” Trump said at the daily Coronavirus Task Force briefing at the White House in Washington DC on Tuesday, PTI reported.
 “There’s never been anything like this.
 We suffer with one heart but we will prevail.
 We are coming back, and we’re coming back strong.”

 Meanwhile, many Americans in India have decided to stay back and “ride out” the pandemic instead of returning to their homes, according to News18.